pryv/dev-site/source/concepts.md

 ### Series

-Series are collections of homogenous data points.
-They should be used instead of events when the structure of the data doesn't change and you expect a high volume of data at possibly high speeds (O(1Hz)).
+High-frequency series are collections of homogenous data points.
+They should be used instead of events when the structure of the data doesn't change and when a high volume of data at possibly high speeds (O(1Hz)) is expected.

-To store a data series in Pryv.io, you first create an event that has the type "series:X".
-The created series will store many values that all have the type X. Then you can start adding data to the series.
+To store a high-frequency data series in Pryv.io, you must create a holder event that defines the type of the data points, prefixed with `series:`.
+For example, to store high-frequency series of `mass/kg` data points, you must first create an event with the type `series:mass/kg`.

 Each data point in a series has a `"timestamp"` field containing the timestamp for the data point.
-For [types](https://api.pryv.com/event-types/#directory) that store a single value (like "mass/kg") they contain a single additional field called `"value"`.
-Types that contain multiple fields (like "position/wgs84") will possibly have many fields, whose names can be inferred from the [type reference](https://api.pryv.com/event-types/#position).
-In the above example ("position/wgs84") there would be the fields `"latitude"`, `"longitude"` and possibly one of the optional fields `"altitude"`, `"horizontalAccuracy"`, `"verticalAccuracy"`, `"speed"`, `"bearing"`.
+For [types](https://api.pryv.com/event-types/#directory) that store a single value (e.g. "mass/kg"), a single additional field named `"value"` is created.
+Types that contain multiple fields (e.g. "position/wgs84") will possibly have many fields, whose names can be inferred from the [type reference](https://api.pryv.com/event-types/#position).
+In the above example ("position/wgs84"), we would have the fields `"latitude"`, `"longitude"` and possibly one of the optional fields `"altitude"`, `"horizontalAccuracy"`, `"verticalAccuracy"`, `"speed"`, `"bearing"`.
 Optional fields can either be given or not; missing values will be returned as null.

-Series data can be encoded in transit in one of the following data formats.

 ### Tags